-The Protocol.
-Our protocol involves interaction between a polynomial-time classical verifier, and a quantum prover who can do polynomial-time quantum computation, although we present a strategy for an honest prover who must only perform analog quantum simulation and some limited additional operations.
-In our protocol, the prover is capable of single-qubit trusted measurements, which means that he performs the correct single-qubit measurements as instructed by the verifier with error rate $\epsilon = O(1/n)$ (with n the number of qubits), and reports the outcome honestly.
+Our protocol involves interaction between a polynomialtime classical verifier, and a quantum prover who can do polynomial-time quantum computation, although we present a strategy for an honest prover who must only perform analog quantum simulation and some limited additional operations.
+The prover's goal is to show that he has some superclassical quantum computational power, and the verifier's goal is to decide if this is true or if the prover is cheating.

+In most existing quantum advantage protocols, the prover's behavior is fully untrusted (i.e., he is allowed to perform any polynomial-time operations), but in our protocol, we consider a nonstandard setting in which the prover is partially trusted.
+In particular, the prover is capable of single-qubit trusted measurements, which means that he must first prepare some quantum states and then, for each copy of the state, perform single-qubit measurements as instructed with error rate $\epsilon = O(1/n)$ (with n the number of qubits), and report the outcome honestly.
 We also allow a polynomial amount of classical communication in both directions.